-What happens to payments you have made for durable medical equipment if you switch to Original Medicare?
+What happens to payments you made for durable medical equipment if you switch to Original Medicare?

-If you switch to Original Medicare after being a member of our plan: If you did not acquire ownership of the durable medical equipment item while in our plan, you will have to make 13 new consecutive payments for the item while in Original Medicare in order to acquire ownership of the item.
-Your previous payments while in our plan do not count toward these 13 consecutive payments.
+If you did not acquire ownership of the DME item while in our plan, you will have to make 13 new consecutive payments after you switch to Original Medicare in order to own the item.
+Payments you made while in our plan do not count toward these 13 consecutive payments.

-If you made payments for the durable medical equipment item under Original Medicare before you joined our plan, these previous Original Medicare payments also do not count toward the 13 consecutive payments.
-You will have to make 13 consecutive payments for the item under Original Medicare in order to acquire ownership.
+If you made fewer than 13 payments for the DME item under Original Medicare before you joined our plan, your previous payments also do not count toward the 13 consecutive payments.
+You will have to make 13 new consecutive payments after you return to Original Medicare in order to own the item.
 There are no exceptions to this case when you return to Original Medicare.